GEN-Guusto/Guusto/README.md

   To check for running deployments, run the following command kubectl get deployments

-Step Five: Push all the working folders to GitHub
+  # Step Five: Push all the working folders to GitHub
+  From the local environment, run the following commands to push the work unto GitHub git add . git commit -am "message" git remote add origin <urlofGitHubRepo>
+  git branch -M main
+  git push -u origin main